Mississippi State vs. South Carolina: Sportsbook promo codes, odds, spread, over/under - January 6

 - Odds to win the national championship: +40000

-- The Gamecocks were +40000 to win the national championship at the beginning of the season, and are now the same.
+- The Gamecocks were +40000 to win the national championship at the start of the season, and are now the same.

-- Based on its moneyline odds, South Carolina has a 0.2% chance of winning the national championship.
+- The implied probability of South Carolina winning the national championship, based on its +40000 moneyline odds, is 0.2%.

 Check out all the futures bets available at BetMGM!